microsoft/vscode-extension-test-runner/README.md

 - `extension-test-runner.debugOptions`: options, normally found in the launch.json, to pass when debugging the extension.
 See [the docs](https://code.visualstudio.com/docs/nodejs/nodejs-debugging#_launch-configuration-attributes) for a complete list of options.

+- `extension-test-runner.wrapper`: a wrapper script to use when running VS Code outside of debug mode.
+When running tests, arguments will be passed to this script, and it should spawn the first argument as a child process.

+  A common use case for this is to set it to `xvfb-run` for use in remotes which lack a display to avoid a "missing display" error.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a